Courses for Fall 2025

 ASAM 1020-301 The Asian American Entrepreneur Rupa Pillai MW 10:15 AM-11:44 AM From shopkeepers to motel owners, the Asian American entrepreneur is frequently celebrated and offered as proof that the American Dream is achievable and that the United States is a meritocracy.
 This seminar challenges this view.
 Through interdisciplinary texts, qualitative research assignments, and speakers, we will explore the transnational forces and structural limitations within the United States that produce Asian ethnic niches and the bamboo ceiling which limits the success of Asian Americans.

-ASAM 1170-001 Beyond "Hate": Violence in Asian American History MW 3:30 PM-4:59 PM Since 2020, national media, political leaders, and nonprofit organizations have all called attention to a rise in what they labeled “anti-Asian hate.”
+ASAM 1170-001 Beyond "Hate": Violence in Asian American History Since 2020, national media, political leaders, and nonprofit organizations have all called attention to a rise in what they labeled “anti-Asian hate.”
 But what does this framing of hate, and its centering of individual acts of hate violence, tell us about the roots of anti-Asian violence?
 This course takes recent attention to anti-Asian hate as a point of departure to investigate the history of anti-Asian violence as constitutive to the United States as a nation and an empire.
 Taking a historical and theoretical approach to the concept of violence, we will consider why certain forms of violence are privileged and others silenced within conversations about racial violence.
 Through a range of historical, cultural, and scholarly texts, students will examine different genres of violence throughout Asian American history, including state, imperial, gender-based, and hate violence.
 From 19th century lynchings of early Chinese migrants to post-9/11 Islamophobia, this course traces the function of violence as a tool for the racialization and disciplining of Asian bodies.
 At the same time, through engagements with postcolonial, Third World, feminist, and abolitionist theory, we will explore how Asian Americans have theorized, organized against, and been agents of violence themselves.

 ASAM 1226-401 Introduction to Creative Writing: Writing Real Science Weike Wang M 10:15 AM-1:14 PM Most if not all fiction and nonfiction requires some kind of research.
 Our readings will explore how writers incorporate scientific knowledge into their prose without compromising craft.
 This course will explore ways to bring real science into our pieces and make them fun, exciting and fresh.
 To learn more about this course, visit the Creative Writing Program at https://creative.writing.upenn.edu.
 ENGL3026401

 ASAM 1300-401 Asian American Cinema Movement: Fighting For Representation Robert V Buscher W 5:15 PM-8:14 PM Providing a broad introduction to the history of persons of Asian descent living in the United States, this course will specifically examine the Asian American & Pacific Islander American experience as told through the cinematic lens.
 Equal parts socio-political history and media studies, this course will comprehensively assess factors contributing to the historical under representation of AAPIs in mainstream American media.
 By contrast, the media texts that we study will reveal a cinematic history that runs parallel to the mainstream, consisting of independently produced films created by and/or starring AAPIs that feature authentic portrayals of the community they represent.
 Topics will include economics of film production, broadcast television ratings, film festivals as a mechanism of distribution, negative stereotyping, Hollywood whitewashing, cultural appropriation, and media activism.
 The course will take place once a week and will consist of a brief discussion of the previous week's readings, followed by a lecture, and ending with a full or partial film screening relating to the current week's topic.
 Additional out of class assignments will be given that involve attending the Philadelphia Asian American Film Festival, tentatively scheduled November 8-18, 2018.
 Students will have the opportunity to engage with and learn from AAPI filmmakers in attendance at the festival, with additional volunteer opportunities available for extra credit.
-CIMS1302401 Cultural Diviserity in the U.S.
+CIMS1302401 Cultural Diviserity in the U.S. https://coursesintouch.apps.upenn.edu/cpr/jsp/fast.do?webService=syll&t=202530&c=ASAM1300401

 ASAM 1500-401 Asian Americans In Contemporary Society Tahseen Shams MW 10:15 AM-11:44 AM This course will explore Asian America through sociological frameworks and research.
 At the outset, we will establish a strong theoretical foundation by studying key sociological theories related to race and ethnicity, assimilation, and racial stratification.
 Additionally, we will briefly review key turning points in Asian American history.
 Throughout the semester, we will explore a broad range of contemporary topics, such as racial and ethnic identities (including multiracial identities); racialized desire and interracial relationships; controlling media images and subversive representations; transracial adoption; affirmative action; anti-Asian racism; and the role of the "model minority" myth in contemporary U.S. politics.
 Above all, this class will critically evaluate the viability of an Asian American panethnic identity while also exploring important axes of heterogeneity (e.g., class, gender, and sexuality) within the broader Asian American category.
-SOCI1140401 Society Sector
+SOCI1140401 Cultural Diviserity in the U.S.

-ASAM 1510-401 Race and Ethnic Relations TR 1:45 PM-3:14 PM The course will focus on race and ethnicity in the United States.
+ASAM 1510-401 Race and Ethnic Relations Tukufu Zuberi TR 1:45 PM-2:44 PM The course will focus on race and ethnicity in the United States.
 We begin with a brief history of racial categorization and immigration to the U.S. The course continues by examining a number of topics including racial and ethnic identity, interracial and interethnic friendships and marriage, racial attitudes, mass media images, residential segregation, educational stratification, and labor market outcomes.
 The course will include discussions of African Americans, Whites, Hispanics, Asian Americans and multiracials.
 AFRC1060401, LALS1060401, SOCI1060401, URBS1060401 Cultural Diviserity in the U.S.